ThFeneuil/python-elmo/README.md

-# Python ELMO
+# Python-ELMO

-_Python ELMO_ is a Python library which proposes an encapsulation of the project _ELMO_.
+_Python-ELMO_ is a Python library which proposes an encapsulation of the project _ELMO_.

 [MOW17] **Towards Practical Tools for Side
 Channel Aware Software Engineering : ’Grey Box’ Modelling for Instruction Leakages**